therealmikenew/my-so-called-civic-life/README.md

 ### **_Resources Used_**

 The app will use the [Google Civic Information API](https://developers.google.com/civic-information) to find the user's representatives.
-The app will also use [LegisScan API](https://legiscan.com/legiscan), which tracks legislation.
+The app will also use [LegisScan API](https://legiscan.com/legiscan) and [GovInfo](https://api.govinfo.gov/docs/), which tracks state and federal legislation.

 ### **_Getting Started_**